MichealKour1313/MichealKour1313/README.md

 - 👋 Hi, I’m @MichealKour1313
-- 👀 I’m interested in coding / game development
+- 👀 I’m interested in coding / AI
-- 🌱 I’m currently learning first degree in computer science
+- 🌱 I’m currently learning first degree in information Systems
 - 💞️ I’m looking to collaborate on games and stuff
 - 📫 How to reach me ,
 dm on instgram micheal_kour13